Kapkiai/py-cryptokms/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Nipyapi could always use more documentation, whether as part of the
+Py-Crypto could always use more documentation, whether as part of the
-official Nipyapi docs, in docstrings, or even on the web in blog posts,
+official Py-Crypto docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback